nwubni/M4-PF-Assignment/docs/proposal.md

    - Receipt and statement analysis

 3. **Enhanced Security**
-   - Voice authentication
-   - Transaction confirmation via voice
    - Secure multi-factor authentication
+   - Voice biometric authentication
+   - Transaction verification workflows

 4. **Advanced Features**
    - Multi-language support
    - Personalized recommendations
-   - Transaction history analysis
+   - Transaction history analysis and insights
+   - Proactive financial advice

 ## Conclusion

 This project addresses a critical accessibility gap in banking applications while providing enhanced convenience for all users.
-By combining multi-agent AI architecture with natural language processing and voice capabilities, we create a banking assistant that is both powerful and accessible, enabling visually impaired individuals to independently manage their banking needs through natural conversation.
+By combining multi-agent AI architecture with natural language processing and voice capabilities, we create a banking assistant that is both powerful and accessible.
+The solution doesn't just serve customers with visual impairments; it creates truly inclusive banking for everyone by eliminating complex navigation and physical branch visits, enabling all users to independently manage their banking needs through natural conversation.